fbcsptoolbox/fbcsptoolbox.github.io/architecture.md

 ### FeatureSelect

 This class provides options for feature selection, as desired.
 Running the Classifier with the `Classifier.feature_selection` flag creates an instance of this class whose methods can then be used for feature selection.
-Moreover, this class also provides a method for mutual information based individual best feature (MIBIF) selection algorithm that was used in Ang et al, 2012.
+Moreover, this class also provides a method for mutual information based individual best feature (MIBIF) selection algorithm that was used in <a href="https://www.frontiersin.org/articles/10.3389/fnins.2012.00039/full">Ang et al, 2012</a>.